Turkey warns Syrian Kurds against 'dangerous' moves

 "Two is not to establish a de-facto entity ... based on ethnic and sectarian lines without consulting with other groups," he was quoted as saying.
 "If such an entity is established, then all the groups would attempt to do the same thing and a war would be unavoidable."

-His third expectation was that Kurds did not engage in activities that would "endanger Turkey's border security".
+His third expectation was that Kurds not engage in activities that would "endanger Turkey's border security".

 Muslim's meeting with the Turkish intelligence agency comes after a surge in violence on the Syrian side of the border.